 Wesley wandered around the community center taking stock of the number of people who had come in.
 It was getting crowded, just like it was on the Ice Bridge on sunny weekend afternoons sometimes, where people would accidentally bump into each other.
 But in here, it was completely different.
 People who saw him coming gave him a wide berth, looked down to avoid eye contact or offered tentative smiles, just like peasants would for kings, or how mere mortals bowed for gods.

-And when someone who hadn’t been paying attention made contact with Wesley, the apology came quickly and sincerely, with brows furrowed, soft eyes and a slight forward bow of their head, sometimes with a tilt, like they were offering their neck for the sword.
+And when someone who hadn’t been paying attention made contact with Wesley, the apology came quickly and sincerely, with furrowed brows, soft eyes and a slight forward bow of their head, sometimes with a tilt, like they were offering their neck for the sword.
 And usually, the “I’m so sorry” was followed by a “Can I get you anything, Wesley?”
 The offerings kept coming in.

 By the time Sunny and Fiona arrived back at the main rescue base in the community center, word about Ryder had spread.
 The building had become a gathering place for villagers and an uneasy buzz filled the air while people exchanged hugs and tears flowed freely.
 An upset infant’s ear-piercing screams rang out as her mom tried to comfort her without success.
 Her cries replaced the hum of the crowd, as if she spoke for everyone.
 Everyone except Wade Pratt.